 SereneLife SLPAC10 Review

-Cons: Runs on the louder side, not the most impressive cooling performance
+Cons: Runs on the louder side

 Compare to Similar Products

-|Pros||Great value, highly portable, performed well in our energy-efficiency test||Exceptionally portable, fairly quiet, relatively energy-efficient||Very quiet, decently portable, solid cooling power||Inexpensive, relatively light||Not a huge pain to move, not terribly expensive|
+|Pros||Great value, highly portable, performed well in our energy-efficiency test, solid cooling performance||Very quiet, decently portable, solid cooling performance||Energy efficient, easily portable||Easy to move, decent energy efficiency||Inexpensive, relatively light|

 |Cooling Power (40%)|